-The Division of Allied Health Sciences maintains affiliation agreements with professionally accredited Schools of Medical Technology throughout the state in order to assist Pre-Allied Health students unable to gain admission into the Division's Medical Technology program professional year of clinical education.
-The students wishing to complete the professional year in one of these hospitals must apply directly to the hospital.
+The Division of Allied Health Sciences maintains affiliation agreements with professionally accredited Schools of Medical Technology throughout the state in order to assist qualified Pre-Allied Health students unable to gain admission into the Division's Medical Technology program professional year of clinical education.
+Qualified students wishing to complete the professional year in one of these hospitals must apply directly to the hospital.

 Students admitted to a professional year program in one of the hospital schools are not Indiana University students for that period of their clinical education.
 Through the agreement with each hospital, students will be charged a fee not less than the current University tuition rate for 32 semester hours.
 Upon completion of the clinical year the hospital school in which a student is enrolled will submit to the University evidence of satisfactory completion of the hospital program.
-Upon validation of the student's completion of the hospital program and payment by the hospital of the University transfer fee for special credit (\$5.00 per credit hours), the Division of Allied Health Sciences, School of Medicine will authorize the acceptance, in transfer, of 32 hours credit toward an Indiana University degree.
+Upon validation of the student's completion of the hospital program and payment by the hospital of the University fee for special credit (\$5.00 per credit hour), the Division of Allied Health Sciences, School of Medicine will authorize the acceptance of 32 hours special credit toward an Indiana University degree.

-A list of the hospital accredited programs for transfer of credit toward the Indiana University degree can be obtained from the Division Office in Indianapolis.
+A list of the hospital accredited programs with which the University affiliates can be obtained from the Division Office in Indianapolis.